 In addition to the general admission requirements for Master programs, the following requirements also apply:

-- To be accepted into the Collaborative Master's Program with a Specialization in Women's Studies, students must first be admitted to the master's program in one of the six participating academic units: Education, English, History, Psychology, Social Work or Sociology.
-The student's application will then be reviewed by the Women's Studies Graduate Committee.
-Preference will be given to students who have a major or minor in Women's Studies, have taken undergraduate courses in Women's Studies or with Women's Studies content, or have relevant work or volunteer experience dealing with issues in Women's Studies
+- To be accepted into the Collaborative Master's Program with a Specialization in Gender and Women's Studies, students must first be admitted to the master's program in one of the six participating academic units: Education, English, Psychology, Social Justice, Social Work or Sociology.
+The student's application will then be reviewed by the Gender and Women's Studies Graduate Committee.
+Preference will be given to students who have a major or minor in Gender and Women's Studies, have taken undergraduate courses in Gender and Women's Studies or with Gender and Women's Studies content, or have relevant work or volunteer experience dealing with issues in Gender and Women's Studies

-Links to Programs with a Women's Studies Specialization
+Links to Programs with a Gender and Women's Studies Specialization

 Please use the following links to view program-specific admission requirements, application procedures and other important details of the Master's program of the collaborating academic unit:

-For details regarding application procedures and admission requirements for the specialization in Women's Studies, please select the Master's program of the collaborating unit from the List of Programs.
+For details regarding application procedures and admission requirements for the specialization in Gender and Women's Studies, please select the Master's program of the collaborating unit from the List of Programs.